SciCatProject/frontend/documentation/README.md

 ### Scicat documents

-For new users, see the user documentation
+For new users, see the user documentation at the link below

 [Users](Users)